belkaite/developer-tasks-manager/README.md

   <br>
   <img src="images/image-1.png" width="500">

-## Future Enhancements
+## Future improvements

-- **Custom Theme Development**: develop a custom theme to provide a more tailored design and branding for the project.
+- **Custom theme**: develop a custom theme to provide a more tailored design and branding for the project.
-- **Twig Customization**: use Twig templating to further customize the layout and structure of the site.
+- **Twig**: use Twig templating to customize the layout and structure of the site.

-## Installation Instructions
+## Installation instructions

+### 0. Prerequisites

+Ensure you have DDEV, docker, composer and drush installed.

 ### 1. Get project files